ARTenshi/robovision_ros2/robovision_2/README.md

 # 3. Per-element operations

-Although OpenCV comes with a variety of functions, we well alway need to access to the elements of our matrix for a number of reasons (from simple inspection to the implementation of our own algorithms).
+Although OpenCV comes with a variety of functions, we will always need to access the elements of our matrix for a number of reasons (from simple inspection to the implementation of our own algorithms).
 Here, we will provide a simple way to access all the elements in your array.

 ## 3.1 Single element access

-Let's first inspect one pixel value of our array at a given (row_id, col_id) position. **Remember that our array starts in `(0,0)` and therefore the last element in our image `img` (at the bottom-rigth corner) is `(img.rows - 1, img.cols - 1)`**.
+Let's first inspect one pixel value of our array at a given (row_id, col_id) position. **Remember that our array starts in `(0,0)` and therefore the last element in our image `img` (at the bottom-right corner) is `(img.rows - 1, img.cols - 1)`**.

 ### C++

-We use the `img.at<cv::Vec3b>(row_id,col_id)` attribute in our `img` matrix to get a color element in the [Blue,Green,Red] order, and `img.at<uchar>(row_id,col_id)` to get a grayscale value -- if you don't know what is a `uchar` data type, please review that concept; in short, it is an integer that goes from 0 to 255. **Notice the id input order in our function, the first index ALWAY correspond to the rows and the second index to the columns**; be careful with the elements' order when you use OpenCV functions, as an example, remember that in our `cv::putText` function the `cv::Point` element has a (col_id, row_id) order while the `at<>` attribute of our image has a (row_id,col_id) order.
+We use the `img.at<cv::Vec3b>(row_id,col_id)` attribute in our `img` matrix to get a color element in the [Blue,Green,Red] order, and `img.at<uchar>(row_id,col_id)` to get a grayscale value -- if you don't know what is a `uchar` data type, please review that concept; in short, it is an integer that goes from 0 to 255. **Notice the id input order in our function, the first index ALWAY corresponds to the rows and the second index to the columns**; be careful with the elements' order when you use OpenCV functions, as an example, remember that in our `cv::putText` function the `cv::Point` element has a (col_id, row_id) order while the `at<>` attribute of our image has a (row_id,col_id) order.

 In this case, we will inspect the middle point in our array as follows: